jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 pin: true
 ---

-After completing the multi-turn tokenization and masking refactoring, we removed a significant blocker that was preventing us from building a more consistent and flexible rollout system for our Agent RL research.
-This breakthrough led us to implement a LangGraph-based rollout for VeRL over the course of a few days, and we've already successfully deployed it in our Agent RL experiments.
-In this article, I'll share our journey from VeRL's native multi-turn implementation to our new LangGraph-based solution, explaining both the motivations behind this evolution and the technical details of our implementation.
+After completing our multi-turn tokenization and masking refactoring, we eliminated a critical bottleneck that was preventing us from building a more consistent and flexible rollout system for our Agent RL research.
+This breakthrough enabled us to implement a LangGraph-based rollout for VeRL in just a few days, which we've already successfully deployed in our Agent RL experiments.
+In this article, I'll share our journey from VeRL's native multi-turn implementation to our new LangGraph-based solution, explaining both the motivations driving this evolution and the technical details of our implementation.

 ## The Starting Point: VeRL's Native Multi-Turn Approach